Our Job Support mission focuses on these items.

 A job seeker needs at least two different versions, one to give to a general audience and a second to give to an industry-knowledgeable person (where you might use industry specific terms and abbreviations.)

-See the Workshops Page for more on Gene’s courses.
+See the Coaching Page for more on Gene’s courses.

 Tom Kabarec's Five-Step Networking